 In the 5+ years I’ve spent on my weight loss journey I’ve learned that food matters more than anything else.
 Exercise is still very important but if I want to lose weight or maintain my weight then I need to keep my calories and portions in check.

 One reason I love making stuffed peppers is because they’re naturally portion controlled.
 Each pepper is a serving so I don’t need to measure out or worry if I’m taking to much.
 I know if I eat another stuff pepper then I’m eating a double serving and most likely too much.

 It’s not like that with pasta.
 Nope, I need to measure out pasta.
 But let’s be real for a second.
 99% of the time I’m not getting out my measuring cup to take the perfect portion of pasta.
 I should be but I’m not.
 If I’m making a diet freezer meal like this one yes I do.
 However, when I make a pasta or rice recipe I will eyeball the portion.
 Of course I do my best to keep it under control but I’d be willing to bet more, often than not, I’m taking to much.

 With stuffed peppers the portion is figured out ahead of time and what you see is what you get.
 No guessing.

-This new Quinoa and Chicken Sausage Stuffed Pepper recipe is delicious and will easily become a family favorite.
+This new Stuffed Peppers with Quinoa and Sausage is delicious and will easily become a family favorite.
 I decided to use quinoa in place of rice because it’s gluten-free and filled with protein and fiber.
 Don’t get me wrong I love rice but I try to switch out rice for quinoa as much as I can because it keeps me full longer and is easier on my tummy.
-Not to mention it taste delicious and, in my opinion, you can’t taste the difference.
+Not to mention it taste delicious and, in my opinion, you can’t tell the difference.